 Last fall, Mick started wanting to go for long walks and, to be frank, I had a little trouble keeping up.
 It was like suddenly he had an extra store of energy.
 When he noticed that I was falling behind a little bit more than usual, he told me he was taking a supplement called …

 And he recommended I start doing the same.

 But, here’s where we differ.
 If someone gives Mick a suggestion or tells him to try something new, he’ll take a chance.
 He’ll just jump in and give most things a go.
 However, I prefer to do some research to find out what I’m getting myself into.

-So, I looked up VitaPulse and was surprised to discover that not only was it helpful in terms of boosting energy, but it also –
+So, I am surprised to discover that not only VitaPulse is helpful in terms of boosting energy, but it also –

 - Assists in the reduction of inflammation

 - Contains potent antioxidants to help fend off free radicals

 Sounded pretty good to me, but I wondered how one supplement could do all that.
 I had to find out just what was inside VitaPulse.